SFTtech/openage/doc/media/smx-files.md

 The chunk is basically a giant bitfield, but the values are not that hard to extract.

-We will first show where the values of `pixel0` and `pixel1` are before discussing the extraction method as it might help with the understanding of the compression.
+We will first show where the values of `pixel0` and `pixel1` are stored in the bit field before discussing the extraction method as it might help understanding of the compression.

-Example:
+**Example**

 ```
 Compressed: